bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 an `IStringLocalizer<TResource>`, where `TResource` is the name of the class associated with the Resource.

-For Blazor we start by adding the following `PropertyGroup` to the `BlazorDataGridExample.csproj` project file, which instructs Blazor to load all Globalization data:
+For Blazor we start by adding the following `PropertyGroup` to the `WideWorldImporters.Client.Blazor.csproj` project file, which instructs Blazor to load all Globalization data:

 ```xml